Landon Collins Rumors: Latest Buzz on Cowboys, Chiefs, More Ahead of Free Agency

 There will be a strong market for Landon Collins, now that #Giants opt not to tag or sign him to a new deal.
 My sense from talking with league sources last week is #Chiefs will make him a priority.
 Here are some potential landing spots: https://t.co/q2qwd8p8uw

 Collins, 25, has wasted little time in establishing himself as one of the top safeties in the league.
-He's been selected for three Pro Bowls in his four-year career, and was also named first-team All-Pro in 2016, when he racked up 125 total tackles, five interceptions and 13 passes defended.
+He's been selected for three Pro Bowls in his four-year career and was also named first-team All-Pro in 2016, when he racked up 125 total tackles, five interceptions and 13 passes defended.
 His last two seasons haven't been quite as spectacular as that 2016 effort, and he failed to record an interception in last year's injury-shortened season.

 Pro Football Focus @PFF